 She needs to press her lifted thigh down (adduction) to level her pelvis side to side.

-The Transverse Plane
+The Transverse Plane of Movement

 This plane divides the body into upper and lower portions—as if the same imaginary pane of glass cuts through your belly button.
 All movements in this plane involve rotation, either inward (internal rotation) or outward (external rotation).
 You’re moving in the transverse plane when you turn your head to look out your rearview mirror before merging into another traffic lane, or when you do “The Twist,” à la Chubby Checker.
 In yoga, spinal twists such as Ardha Matsyendrasana (Half Lord of the Fishes Pose) and Parsva Sirsasana (Side Headstand)—and even rotating one leg out at its hip socket to prepare for Virabhadrasana II (Warrior Pose II)—are movements that happen in the transverse plane.